pmlmodelling/nctoolkit/docs/source/exporting.rst

 Exporting datasets
 ================

-nctoolkit has a number of built in methods for exporting data to NetCDF, pandas dataframes and xarray datasets.
+nctoolkit has a number of built in methods for exporting data to netCDF, pandas dataframes and xarray datasets.

-Save as a NetCDF
+Save as a netCDF
 ================

-The method ``write_nc`` lets users export a dataset to a NetCDF file.
-If you want this to be a zipped NetCDF file use the ``zip`` method before to ``write_nc``.
+The method ``write_nc`` lets users export a dataset to a netCDF file.
+If you want this to be a zipped netCDF file use the ``zip`` method before to ``write_nc``.
 An example of usage is as follows:

 .. code:: ipython3